TomatenKuchenDEV/docs/docs/poll.md

 This command existed long before Discord added polls.

-Usually, using the in-built polls is preferred now, however, they don't support a custom poll duration and are limited to five options only, making this command still useful in some cases.
+Usually, using the in-built polls is preferred now, however, they don't support a custom poll end duration and are limited to five options only, making this command still useful.

 :::